-I spend a lot of time responding to the questions I am asked about dating & relationships on Quora.com and I thought I’d share some of my answers with you in case you are going through anything similar.
+I spend a lot of time responding to the questions I am asked about dating and relationships and you can find my online relationship advice at Quora.com.
+I thought I’d share some of my answers with you in case you are going through anything similar.

 Obviously, I am not an expert but I am a 50-something married mum of two with quite a few years’ experience under my belt.
 I take the view that, sometimes, you need to hear it like you would from your own mother – however tough the truth may be.